-The Corporate Governance Committee has been delegated the authority by the Board to administer all procedures required so that the Board functions independently of Management.
+The Corporate Governance and HR Committee has been delegated by the Board the authority to administer all procedures required so that the Board functions independently of Management.

-The positions of Chairman of the Board and Chief Executive Officer are split.
+The positions of Chairman of the Board and Chief Executive Officer are separate.
 The principal shareholder of the Company and its founder, Mr. Emanuele (Lino) Saputo, holds the position of Chairman of the Board.
-Mr. Lino A. Saputo, Jr. holds the positions of President and Chief Executive Officer as well as Vice Chairman of the Board.
+Mr. Lino A. Saputo, Jr. holds the positions of Chief Executive Officer and Vice Chairman of the Board.
 The experience and expertise of Mr. Emanuele (Lino) Saputo in the sectors in which the Company is engaged benefit all members of the Company's Management and the Board of Directors.
-However, as the position of Chairman of the Board is held by a member who is not independent, the Board appointed the Chairman of the Corporate Governance Committee, Mr. André Bérard, as Lead Director.
-The responsibilities of the Lead Director are, amongst other things, to ensure that the Board is able to function independently of Management, set Board agendas with the Chairman of the Board, oversee the quality of the information sent to directors, call and chair the meetings of independent directors without Management, and review any comments or requests made by an independent director.
-The Lead Director is elected annually by a vote of the directors who qualify as independent directors.
+However, as the position of Chairman of the Board is held by a member who is not independent, the Board appointed the Chairman of the Corporate Governance and HR Committee, Mr. André Bérard, as Lead Director.
+The responsibilities of the Lead Director include: ensuring that the Board is able to function independently of Management, setting Board agendas with the Chairman of the Board, overseeing the quality of the information sent to directors, calling and chairing the meetings of independent director is elected annually by a vote of the directors who qualify as independent directors.